cstack/db_tutorial/_parts/part3.md

+---
-# Part 3 - An In-Memory, Append-Only, Single-Table Database
+title: Part 3 - An In-Memory, Append-Only, Single-Table Database
+---

 We're going to start small by putting a lot of limitations on our database.
 For now, it will: